La Strada: Plot

-Finally, she rebels and leaves, making her way into town.
+Gelsomina finally rebels and leaves, making her way into town.
 There she watches the act of another street entertainer, Il Matto ("The Fool"), a talented high wire artist and clown.
-When Zampanò finds her there, he forcibly takes her back.
+When Zampanò finds her, he forcibly takes her back.
 They join a ragtag travelling circus where Il Matto already works.
 Il Matto teases the strongman at every opportunity, though he cannot explain what motivates him to do so.
 After Il Matto drenches Zampanò with a pail of water, Zampanò chases after his tormentor with his knife drawn.
 As a result, he is briefly jailed, and both men are fired from the travelling circus.

 Before Zampanò's release from prison, Il Matto proposes to Gelsomina that there are alternatives to her servitude and imparts his philosophy that everything and everyone has a purpose – even a pebble, even she.
 A nun suggests that Gelsomina's purpose in life is comparable to her own.
 But when Gelsomina offers Zampanò marriage, he brushes her off.

 On an empty stretch of road, Zampanò comes upon Il Matto fixing a flat tire.
 As Gelsomina watches in horror, the two men begin to fight; it ends after the strongman punches the clown on the head several times, causing the fool to hit his head on the corner of his car's roof.
 As Zampanò walks back to his motocarro with a warning for the man to watch his mouth in the future, Il Matto complains that his watch has stopped, then stumbles into a field, collapses, and dies.
 Zampanò hides the body and pushes the car off the road, where it bursts into flames.

-The killing breaks Gelsomina's spirit and she becomes apathetic, constantly repeating, "The Fool is hurt."
+The killing breaks Gelsomina's spirit.
+She becomes apathetic and succumbs to madness, constantly repeating "The Fool is hurt."
 Zampanò makes a few small attempts to console her, but in vain.
 Fearful he will no longer be able to earn a living with Gelsomina, Zampanò abandons her while she sleeps, leaving her some clothes, money, and his trumpet.

 Some years later, he overhears a woman singing the very tune Gelsomina often played.
 He learns that the woman's father had found Gelsomina on the beach and had kindly taken her in.
-However, she had wasted away and died.
+However, she had wasted away, did not speak much and the only thing she did was to play the melody on the trumpet.
+One day she went to sleep and never woke up.
 Zampanò gets drunk, gets in a fight with the locals, and wanders to the beach, where he breaks down in tears.